Home > Tours > Africa Tours > Benin & Togo Voodoo Discovery

 Our next stop is the town of Ouidah, considered to be the spiritual home of voodoo.
 Once an infamous part of the old slave route, Ouidah was the site of one of the largest trading posts, supplying slaves to Europe and its outlying colonies.
 The echoes and ghosts of those infamous days still reverberate today, in its Afro-Portuguese architecture.

 We aim to spend some of our time here visiting the museum at the Old Portuguese Fort and taking a walk along the slave route to the beach, where the unfortunate victims were loaded aboard the slave ships.
 We will also visit the remarkable Python Temple, where Ouidah's ancient snake cult is still very much in evidence.
 Snakes are still an important feature of many voodoo rituals, believed to be able to imbue vitality and protection.
 Later we head east for two hours towards the Gulf of Benin where we'll stay in Grand Popo on the coast.
-Stay: Hotel Awale Plage (Comfortable) (B/L)
+Stay: Hotel Awale Plage (or similar) (Comfortable) (B/L)

 Discover the Mono River estuary in a small motorboat, passing tiny villages where the old way of extracting salt is still practised.
 Our journey leads us along the river to where it meets the ocean, we cross the lagoon through forests of mangroves.